J‑PAL South Asia

 We have a growing number of partnerships in Bangladesh, India, Nepal, Pakistan, and Sri Lanka.
 In 2011, we were selected to host the South Asia Center for CLEAR, a global initiative coordinated by the World Bank’s Independent Evaluation Group.
 Under this initiative, we host a knowledge sharing roundtable series and equip practitioners with the expertise to carry out rigorous evaluations through training courses, advisory services, and joint research projects.

-There are 186 ongoing and completed randomized evaluations in 6 countries in South Asia.
+J-PAL affiliated researchers have 199 ongoing and completed randomized evaluations in 6 countries in South Asia.